Work from the comfort of your own home

 For the musically gifted, offering lessons to others who want to learn an instrument can be a great source of extra income.
 Unless you're teaching piano, students can bring their own instruments to your home for hour-long lessons.
 Stock up on sheet music or songbooks in varying genres and aimed at various skill levels so you can offer a wide selection for your potential clients.
 Voice lessons can also bring in a lot of money if you market yourself to local high school and community theater groups.

 Have you ever been turned off by a business’s generic-looking website layout or logo?
 If you have a good eye for design, you can launch a service to create attractive, easy-to-use websites for small businesses.
 You can put your skills to good use for business owners who want to take their online presence to the next level.
 Build up a portfolio of work with smaller freelance jobs, then create your own website to show it off and bring in a steady stream of clients.
-[10 Things Every Freelancer Should Know]

-Local Internet marketing consultant
+Small business marketing consultant

 Small businesses know they have to get online, but finding the time to figure out how is proving a real challenge for small business owners of every stripe.
 If you're Internet-savvy and know how local businesses can harness the power of local search, coupon pages and social media, you could be working from home helping small business owners promote their companies online.
-Since your client base will be local to you, your commute to clients will be close to home.

-Research continues to prove that mobile apps or mobile Web browsers .are a must for businesses of all kinds.
+Research continues to prove that mobile apps or mobile Web browsers are a must for businesses of all kinds.
 But most don't have the in-house teams to create them.
 Smaller companies also don't have the budget to hire an expensive firm to create their apps.
 A freelance app designer who works from home could specialize in creating apps for one or two industries and build a strong following.

 Ever tried to find child care on a Saturday afternoon?
 Unless you've got a standing relationship with a babysitter – and even then, it can be hard – there are few places you can count on for evening or weekend child care.
 Most states allow you to operate a home child care business and there's little competition and a great need for off-hours care.
 Licensing requirements are different based on your state, but many don't require a license as long as you keep below the minimum number of children.